jimmychenn/ascend/README.md

 interface BatchAddressLookupResponse {
     response: AddressLookupResponse[],
 }

 interface AddressLookupResponse {
     responseBody: AddressLookupResponseBody,
     status: number,
     errors: string[],
 }

-// latitude and longitude keys will always be set in the response but set to undefined if not available interface AddressLookupResponseBody {
+interface AddressLookupResponseBody {
     address_line_one: string,
     city: string,